Resolving the emission regions of the Crab pulsar's giant pulses: Ramifications

-From Fig.~\ref{figure:MPIP-ccorr}, one sees that at zero time delay the correlation between interpulse and main pulse has become quite small.
-This suggests that the emission locations are separated by of order one resolution element of the screen, or, equivalently, of order the light cylinder radius.
-The larger correlation at larger delay implies that the interpulse does cross a similar position relative to the screen about 3\,s later.
-We could turn this into a physical separation given a relative velocity between the pulsar and the screen.
+Additionally, a nominal time offset between the main pulse and interpulse of $\sim 1-2\,$s is $\sim 10-20 \%$ of the scintillation timescale, which would suggest that the emission locations are separated by hundreds of km.
+We could turn a measured time offset into a physical separation given a relative velocity between the pulsar and the screen.
 Unfortunately, this is not known, though we can set limits from the proper motion.
-The proper motion of the Crab pulsar relative to its local standard of rest is measured to be $12.6\pm6.2{\rm\,mas/yr}$ in direction $160\pm30{\rm\,deg}$, where the uncertainties attempt to account for the uncertainty in the velocity of its progenitor \citep{kaplan+08}, and, therewith, of the nebular material.
-At an assumed distance of 2 kpc, the implied relative velocity of $\sim\!120{\rm\,km/s}$ suggests a projected separation between the interpulse and main pulse emission regions of $\sim\!360\,$km.
+The proper motion of the Crab pulsar relative to its local standard of rest is measured to be $12.5\pm2.0{\rm\,mas/yr}$ in direction $290\pm9{\rm\,deg}$ (east of north \citealt{kaplan+08}), where the uncertainties attempt to account for the uncertainty in the velocity of its progenitor, and, therewith, of the nebular material.
+At an assumed distance of 2\,kpc, the implied relative velocity of the pulsar is $\sim\!120{\rm\,km/s}$, and non-radial motions in the filaments can be up to $\sim\!70\,$km/s \citep{backer+00}.
+A 1-2\,s time delay between pulse components would then suggest a projected separation between the interpulse and main pulse emission regions of $ \sim 50 - 400$\,km.